chaocipher/AWS/README.md

   # Tags which identify the security groups you want to update
   SECURITY_GROUP_TAG_FOR_HTTP = { 'Named-Service': 'AMAZON', 'AutoUpdate': 'True', 'Protocol': 'http' }
   SECURITY_GROUP_TAG_FOR_HTTPS = { 'Named-Service': 'AMAZON', 'AutoUpdate': 'True', 'Protocol': 'https' }

+# AWS IAM resources with an explicit deny:
+  This snippet shows a simple deny IAM roles policy.
+The example shows how to give a * rule to a group of commands and deny a single command out of the bundle.